 Louis.
 According to the St. Louis Post Dispatch , Gingrich was in town last week to address the National Rifle Association and took a private tour of the St. Louis Zoo during which he visited with penguins in captivity.
 That was when a penguin struck, biting his finger.
 Gingrich told reporters in at the Nascar Hall of Fame in North Carolina later on Saturday that he had been bitten by the flightless bird and described himself, in another context, as “the last conservative standing,” according to MSNBC .
 Gingrich has been seen sporting a bandage to cover the wound, according to The Associated Press .
 Citing a zoo spokeswoman, The Post-Dispatch said Gingrich had also visited with snakes and seen exhibits entitled Big Cat Country and the Fragile Forest.
 The Washington Post last year reported that Gingrich is a lifelong zoo enthusiast.

 The change in strategy was described Tuesday night by Joe DeSantis, the campaign’s communications director, who said one-third of Mr. Gingrich’s staff would soon leave, including the campaign manager, Michael Krull.
 The changes were first reported by Politico.
 Mr. “We’re going to make sure Newt is ready to win that 60-day period,” Mr. Mr. Campaigning this month in Illinois, Mr. The idea, Mr. “We know that we will not get to 1,144 delegates by the convention,” Mr. Mr. “Obviously, every campaign has got to have a structure that fits within the financial ability they have,” he said.
-In a poll released Tuesday by CNN/ORC International, 60 percent of Republicans said Mr. “You are going to see us be very happy for Governor Romney and Senator Santorum to be hitting each other while we go after Mr. In practice, that means that Mr. Newt Gingrich: Obama's Trayvon Martin Statement 'Disgraceful' The Republican National Committee rule No. 40(b) won’t be the reason Newt Gingrich can’t be the party’s nominee.
+In a poll released Tuesday by CNN/ORC International, 60 percent of Republicans said Mr. Newt Gingrich: Obama's Trayvon Martin Statement 'Disgraceful' The Republican National Committee rule No. 40(b) won’t be the reason Newt Gingrich can’t be the party’s nominee.
 Sean Gardner/Getty Images.